rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/shibboleth/about/_index.md

 When a member of the OpenLDAP group logs in to Rancher, she is redirected to Shibboleth and enters her username and password.

 Shibboleth validates her credentials, and retrieves user attributes from OpenLDAP, including groups.
 Then Shibboleth sends a SAML assertion to Rancher including the user attributes.
-Rancher uses the group data so that she can access all of the resources and permissions that her groups has permissions for.
+Rancher uses the group data so that she can access all of the resources and permissions that her groups have permissions for.

 ![Adding OpenLDAP Group Permissions to Rancher Resources]({{<baseurl>}}/img/rancher/shibboleth-with-openldap-groups.svg)